Jackie Lynnley shares emotional times in her life in hopes of touching someone with like thoughts or feelings, feelings from the heart.

-We all have such special and magical Christmas memories or those of us so lucky, I guess.
+We all have such special and magical Christmas memories or those of us so lucky, I know.
 How many have spent every Christmas the same?
 Decorating the tree with our siblings and parents.
-Poking or shaking the presents for a glue to what is inside?
-Preparing for Santa with the milk and cookies.
+Poking or shaking the presents for a clue to what is inside?
+Preparing for Santa with the milk and cookies?

-At least in our earlier childhoods there were grandparents, aunts, uncles and cousins.
+At least in our earlier childhoods, there were grandparents, aunts, uncles, and cousins.
 This was the best food of the whole year and the smells were constant if not more than oranges and old fashion candies.
-Visions of sugar plums did dance in our heads!
+Visions of sugar plums did a dance in our heads!